aacl2023-srw/aacl2023-srw.github.io/naacl-blog.md

 school: The National Institute of Astrophysics, Optics and Electronics.
 It was thanks to them, and to the sponsorship provided by the ACL organization that I was able to attend, and I remain to this day, very grateful for that opportunity.

-Many years later, this student is part of the large CL community and serving as a program co-chair of NAACL 2019. __Dr.
+Many years later, this student still is part of the large CL community and serving as a program co-chair of NAACL 2019. __Dr.
 Thamar Solorio__, who is now an Associate Professor at the University of Houston.
 She added,